Main navigation

 A commitment to diversity and inclusion

 The Department of Psychological and Brain Sciences is a collaborative and supportive environment.
-We are committed to creating a more diverse, equitable, and inclusive field.
-We strive to recruit, train, and mentor graduate students from backgrounds that are traditionally underrepresented in psychological science.
+We are committed to creating a more diverse and inclusive field.
+In accordance with our accreditation bodies (APA, PCSAS), we strive to recruit, train, and mentor graduate students from backgrounds that are traditionally underrepresented in psychological science.